ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 3. Objects - [overview of objects](https://www.tutorialspoint.com/typescript/typescript_objects.htm)
    * An object represents key value pairs that describe something.
 For example, a rectangle has length and width.
 A contact may have name, phone number and address.
    * Reference - creates an additional name for the same object.
 Changing a value in the reference object, changes the original object.
-   * Copy - creates a copy of the object.
+   * Copy - creates a copy (clone) of the object.
 Changing the copy object will not impact the original object.
-   * An interface represents one of TS core principles, type checking the shape values have.
+   * An [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) represents one of TS core principles, type checking the shape values have.
 Interfaces name the types.

 4. Class - [overview of classes](https://www.typescriptlang.org/docs/handbook/classes.html#classes)
    * A class in object-oriented programming languages, like TS, is a template for creating objects.
 Classes are a feature of TS, only available in more recent versions of JS (from 2015 onwards).